Black Coffee Table Makeover Idea

 I probably spent around $75 for the coffee table and then around $65 on supplies.
 And around $2000 in tools.
 Hahaha

-Anyway, I’ll be back next Friday with another new makeover!
+Anyway, I’ll be back next time with another new makeover!

 More Coffee Table Makeovers